 Before you talk to the prospect

 It’s important to have some work done before you reach for the phone.
-You can’t contact your prospect without any information and think they will have any time for you, so you need to make sure you’ve done some research beforehand.
-Finding out as much as you can about them and their company will answer a lot of basic questions so you’re not wasting their time asking them when you speak.
+You can’t contact your prospect without any information and think they will have any time for you.
+You need to make sure you’ve done some research beforehand.
+Finding out as much as you can about them and their company will answer a lot of basic questions.
+This ensures that you’re not wasting their time asking them when you speak.

 Linked in is the best way to find out information about your prospect.
-You can get details on their current job and what they do there, which will be helpful to see how much influence they have in the decision making process.
-Looking at what they did in their past jobs is also useful as you can find out if they have made any kind of purchase decision like this before.
+You can get details on their current job and what they do there.
+This will be helpful to see how much influence they have in the decision making process.
+Looking at what they did in their past jobs is also useful.
+You can find out if they have made any kind of purchase decision like this before.

-Seeing if you have any shared connections with the prospect is handy if you want to get a referral, and it’s a good topic of conversation when you do contact them.
+Seeing if you have any shared connections with the prospect is handy if you want to get a referral.
+It is also a good topic of conversation when you do contact them.

 It’s also a good idea to look at their recent activity and the kinds of content they share and comment on.
 This can give you an idea of their interests as well as current industry topics that are relevant to them.

-It’s worth looking at both the prospect’s personal Twitter page as well as the company’s own Twitter page as they will both give you valuable insight.
+It’s worth looking at both the prospect’s personal Twitter page and the company’s own Twitter page.
+They will both give you valuable insight.
 You can see from the prospect’s personal page what their interests are and what kinds of things they share.
 It’s good to know these things so you have something to engage the prospect with when you speak to them.

 The company’s Twitter page will be useful to see what kind of message they promote.
 You can tell how to present yourself by knowing how they present themselves to others.
-It’s also worth looking at the kinds of industry topics the company is interested in and sharing, as this might give you an insight into what kinds of things are happening in their industry that might impact their problems.
+It’s also worth looking at the industry topics the company is interested in.
+This might give you an insight into what kinds of things are happening in their industry that might impact their problems.

 Google the company

 Looking into the company itself is an important part of your research.
-You should look at any recent announcements they have made (leadership changes, product releases, etc) to see what is happening in the company at the moment.
-If they have a blog it’s a good idea to read through that so you can see what kinds of topics are important to them at the moment.
+You should look at any recent announcements they have made (leadership changes, product releases, etc) to see what is happening in their company.
+If they have a blog it’s a good idea to read it.
+You can see what kinds of topics are currently important to them.